cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      dialog boxes.
      Maybe build a script language to control all dialogues or use automated test tools off-the-shelf.
-  c) create command line interface (best after within the source
+  c) create command line interface, so test cases can be read from a
-     pure crypto functionality is separated from user-interaction) so test cases can be read from a file without using dialog boxes (without user interface), solved and the result again written to a file:
+     file without using dialog boxes (no user interface), solved and the result again written to a file:
      -> automatic comparison of the solution possible -> new version can be tested easier.